 Measuring Training Results: Kirkpatricks 4 Stages of Evaluation

-Each week, I try to pick an interesting, useful or informative topic to write a blog on, but this week I thought – why not see what our readers have found interesting, and write something related to that.
+Each week, I try to pick an interesting, useful or informative topic to write a blog about, but this week I thought – why not see what our readers have found interesting, and write something related to that.

-After going through our past posts, I noticed that one of our more read blog posts was “Conducting a Training Needs Analysis: 3 Initial Steps”.
-So I thought this week, I would follow that up with some tips for Measuring Training Results with a focus on Kirkpatrick’s 4 Stages of Evaluation.
+After going through our past posts, I noticed that one of our more widely read blog posts was “Conducting a Training Needs Analysis: 3 Initial Steps”.
+So I thought this week, I would follow that up with some tips for Measuring Training Results with a focus on Kirkpatrick’s Four Stages of Evaluation.

 Identifying what you will measure